Histoplasmosis: Diagnosis

 Clinically, a wide spectrum of disease manifestations occurs, making diagnosis somewhat difficult.
 More severe forms include the chronic pulmonary form, often occurring in the presence of underlying pulmonary disease, and a disseminated form, which is characterized by the progressive spread of infection to extrapulmonary sites.
 Oral manifestations have been reported as the main complaint of the disseminated forms, leading the patient to seek treatment, whereas pulmonary symptoms in disseminated disease may be mild or even misinterpreted as flu.
 Histoplasmosis can be diagnosed by samples containing the fungus taken from sputum (via bronchoalveolar lavage), blood, or infected organs.
 It can also be diagnosed by detection of antigens in blood or urine samples by ELISA or polymerase chain reaction.
-Antigens can cross-react with antigens of African histoplasmosis (caused by Histoplasma duboisii), blastomycosis, coccidioidomycosis, paracoccidioidomycosis, and talaromycosis infection.
+Antigens can cross-react with antigens of African histoplasmosis (caused by Histoplasma duboisii), blastomycosis, coccidioidomycosis, paracoccidioidomycosis, emergomycosis, and talaromycosis infection.
 Histoplasmosis can also be diagnosed by a test for antibodies against Histoplasma in the blood.
 Histoplasma skin tests indicate whether someone has been exposed, but do not indicate whether they have the disease.
 Formal histoplasmosis diagnoses are often confirmed only by culturing the fungus directly.
 Sabouraud agar is an agar growth medium on which the fungus can be cultured.
 Cutaneous manifestations of disseminated disease are diverse and often present as a nondescript rash with systemic complaints.
 Diagnosis is best established by urine antigen testing, as blood cultures may take up to 6 weeks for diagnostic growth to occur and serum antigen testing often comes back with a false negative before 4 weeks of disseminated infection.

+Occasionally, the much rarer disease emergomycosis may be misdiagnosed as histoplasmosis (or vice versa) because the presentation and appearance of these diseases may be nearly identical.
+Emergomyces sp. are primarily found in South Africa, and occasionally in Europe and Asia, with the risk of misdiagnosis mainly being limited to South Africa.